-This doesn’t occur often, but it happens.
+Your drive becoming read-only doesn’t occur often, but it happens when your SSD is failing.
 If you are trying to save data to your drive and you get this error message, your SSD probably has a bad block.

 If this process doesn’t work, again contact a data recovery expert.

 ➄ Cannot Read Or Write Files